fischerf/relatelang/README.md

 ## 3. Combining RelateScript and Natural Language

-RelateScript stands as a structured, logic-driven framework that can seamlessly complement natural language-based prompting approaches.
-While natural language offers unparalleled flexibility and nuance, particularly for creative and ambiguous tasks, RelateScript excels in scenarios requiring clarity, precision, and logical consistency.
+RelateScript offers a structured, logic-driven framework that seamlessly complements natural language-based prompting approaches.
+While natural language excels in conveying nuance and ambiguity, particularly for creative tasks, RelateScript provides clarity, precision, and logical consistency—essential qualities for complex and multi-step interactions with LLMs.

 ### 3.1 **Integration with Natural Language Prompting**
 RelateScript can be effectively paired with natural language inputs to combine the strengths of both methods:

-- **Natural Language**: Provides the flexibility to set context, describe abstract ideas, or initiate creative exploration.
+- **Natural Language**:  Sets the context, describes abstract ideas, and initiates creative exploration through flexible phrasing.
-- **RelateScript**: Ensures logical rigor by explicitly defining entities, relationships, and conditional rules.
+- **RelateScript**: Ensures logical rigor by explicitly defining entities, relationships, and conditional rules within a structured template.

 For example, a user might begin with a natural language prompt such as:
 *"Help me build a sales model.
 Start by making basic assumptions about customers and products."*